 Tim Saul (Trustee)

 Chairman of the Isle of Bute Jazz Festival and restaurant owner, Tim Saul lives on Bute.
 A passionate jazz musician, he is also involved with other community organisations, as a director of Bute Berthing Company, the Bute Community Band and the Port Bannatyne Moorings association.
 He is also a member of the judging panel for the Scottish Jazz Awards and plays guitar in the gypsy jazz quartet, Les Gitanes, based on Bute.
-Tim joined the Board in 2014.
+Tim joined the Board in 2014 and is a permanent resident of Bute.

 Phyllis Steel (Trustee)